lyne-design-system/lyne-figma-listener/README.md

 https://powerful-harbor-93786.herokuapp.com

+## Deployment

+The Server is automatically deployed on Heroku via Travis CI as soon as changes are pushed to git.

 # CI/CD

 After the webhook from Figma (with the correct payload) is received by the server, the Travis job to build and deploy the design tokens or icons is triggered.
 Based on the filename, either the job for design tokens or the job for the icons is triggered.